CLICK HERE TO LISTEN

 Bullying has long-lasting and potentially lethal effects as it has a social and emotional impact on the victim.
 It plays on one’s emotions, feelings, thoughts and affects his/her interaction with others.
 Bullying causes loneliness, isolation, fear, hopelessness, shame, anger, bitterness, self-hate, and other unhealthy emotions in the victim.
 It may also cause mental health challenges such as low self-esteem, anxiety, depression, eating disorders, self-harm, suicidal tendencies, and suicide.

 If it happens in schools, the victim is likely to suffer poor grades, skip class or drop out of school.
-It may also be a cause for substance abuse such as alcohol and drugs and risky behavior.
+It may also be a cause for substance abuse such as alcohol and drugs and risky behaviour.